Tordsg/Xcitr/readme.md

 [Link to restserver](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/restserver)

 The server is built on the Spring framework.
+The module consist of two classes, ExciterApplication, and ServerController.
+The former starts up the server on localhost with default port 8080, while the latter is the controller that handles requests from clients.

 ### ui